 Not my style?

 So taking that into account, you should really try to create your personal mixture of the four learning styles.
 Know your strengths and keep it balanced: If you like to read, don’t forget to communicate with people.
 If you are the opposite and prefer learning by conversation and listening, try making notes.
 It will help you remember fresh vocabulary and keep track of your progress.
-Challenge yourself by trying some new things!
+Challenge yourself by trying new things!

 According to language learning expert Steve Kaufmann, most important of all is knowing what motivates you, what interests you.
 Note his opinion on different types of learners: